 7. Lotus Flower Arm Tattoo

-One of the best things about the lotus flower tattoo design is the many variations.
-In terms of placement, it can suit long and narrow parts of the body, like the thigh or arm; or it could be designed as something small and dainty.
+The many variations are among the best things about the lotus flower tattoo design.
+In terms of placement, it can suit long and narrow body parts, like the thigh or arm; or it could be designed as something small and dainty.
 The arm is a popular choice because, unlike the neck or a finger, the area is considered one of the least sensitive spots for ink.
-There is a lot of muscles and thicker skin on the arm, leaving it less exposed to nerves, and thus reducing the pain.
+There are a lot of muscles and thicker skin on the arm, leaving it less exposed to nerves and thus reducing the pain.

 8. Lotus Flower Shoulder Tattoo

 The shape of the lotus flower lends itself well to the shoulder.
 You can either choose to dedicate the entire area to a large and standout design or keep it simple and small.
-Whatever your choice, the shoulder is a lovely spot for a tattoo, and not as painful as you may think.
-It’s an area that is often considered to be of low to moderate pain; just avoid the shoulder blades.
+Whatever your choice, the shoulder is a lovely spot for a tattoo and not as painful as you may think.
+It’s an area that is often considered to be of low to moderate pain; avoid the shoulder blades.

 9. Small Lotus Flower Tattoo

 If you don’t want to cover a large part of your body in ink, then you should consider a small tattoo, like a tiny lotus flower.
-It is a smart decision if this is your first tattoo, and it will also give you more options with regards to placement.
-Whether you want to ink your finger, or behind your ear, a petite design can be both elegant and subtle.
+It is a smart decision if this is your first tattoo, and it will also give you more options with regard to placement.
+Whether you want to ink your finger or behind your ear, a petite design can be both elegant and subtle.

 10. Simple Lotus Flower Tattoo

-Although many tattoos hold significant importance to those who have chosen to ink them, we love the symbolism that accompanies the lotus flower.
-Deciding to get a tattoo like this represents many things, including spiritual awakening, beauty, and knowledge.
-The best thing about this flower is that there are many variations, so you can opt for something complicated and detailed or an understated, simple tattoo design.
-The less detail there is, also means you won’t have to have a lengthy session, thus reducing cost and pain.
+Although many tattoos are important to those who have chosen to ink them, we love the symbolism accompanying the lotus flower.
+Getting a tattoo like this represents many things, including spiritual awakening, beauty, and knowledge.
+The best thing about this flower is that there are many variations so you can opt for something complicated and detailed or an understated, simple tattoo design.
+The less detail there also means you won’t have to have a lengthy session, thus reducing cost and pain.